National Nurses Association

-The National Nurses Association (also known as the Association of Nurses) was a trades union for British nurses founded by Thora Silverthorne and Nancy Zinkin in 1937.
+The National Nurses Association (also known as the Association of Nurses) was a trade union for British nurses founded by Thora Silverthorne and Nancy Zinkin in 1937.

-It organised a campaign to highlight the poor pay and conditions of nurses with a protest march of 1000 nurses.
-Silverthorne was attacked by the Royal College of Nursing for “not being a registered nurse” or being “paid by Moscow”.
-The Association later joined the National Union of Public Employees.
+A campaign to highlight the poor pay and working conditions of nurses was launched with a protest march in London of 1,000 nurses.
+Silverthorne was attacked by the Royal College of Nursing for "not being a registered nurse" or for being "paid by Moscow".
+The Nurses Association later amalgamated with the National Union of Public Employees.